simonoche/jqrealtime/README.md

 Examples
 ------------

 - Check the "examples" directory.
+There is a working PHP example with jQuery.
+You can adapt this example for your own projects.

 Notes
 ------------